uploadcare/uploadcare-rails/README.md

 ### Compatibility

-At the moment, gem only compatible with Rails 2.3.* but we're working on compatibility with Rails 3 and Sinatra.
+At the moment, gem only compatible with Rails 2.3.* and 3.*.
+We're working on compatibility with Sinatra.
-It will be ready in December.

 ### Testing